MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-search.md

 ---
 title: Azure Cognitive Search in mobile application development
-description: Learn about a Azure Cognitive Search service to use an AI-powered cloud search service for mobile application development.
+description: See how to use Azure Cognitive Search service as an AI-powered cloud search service for mobile application development.
 author: codemillmatt
 ms.assetid: 34a8a070-0123-8982-8345-ccff02097224
 ms.service: mobile-services